zebrajr/imdbscrapper/README.md

 ### Note

 ### ToDo
-- Add Error Handling in case Internet goes is not available
+- Add Error Handling in case Internet is not available